Pizhou railway station

 Pizhou railway station (邳州站) is a station on Longhai railway in Pizhou, Xuzhou, Jiangsu.

 History

 The station was established in 1923.
 Since Longhai railway crossed over the Grand Canal here, it was named as Yunhe railway station (运河站, literally Canal railway station) initially.

 The station was renamed as Pixian railway station (邳县站, literally Pi County railway station) in 1954.
 In 1992, Pi County was promoted to Pizhou City, but the station name remained unchanged until 2005.

+The station has been closed in 2022.